chainguard-images/images/images/grafana/README.md

 <!--monopod:end-->

 <!--overview:start-->
-A minimal wolfi-based image for grafana, which is an open-source monitoring and observability application.
+A minimal wolfi-based image for grafana, which is an open-source monitoring and observability application
 <!--overview:end-->

 <!--getting:start-->